-Term Definition Region demand forecast error Base demand at generating unit terminals minus the ex-post demand calculated as a 5-minute least-squares best-fit straight line through the measured values of the regional demand measured at generating unit terminals.
+Term Definition PFR Plant Any scheduled generating system, scheduled generating unit, semi- scheduled generating system, semi-scheduled generating unit or scheduled load providing PFR in accordance with the PFRR-Specification.
+PFRR Specification The parameters set out in section 6.5.
+Primary Frequency Response Requirements published by AEMO under clause XX of the NER.
+Residual The percentage of costs assigned to Market Customers that do not have an MPF calculated for them.
+Residual Demand Net demand from generation and load without Appropriate Metering.
+REF Raise-enabled factor.
+Assigned for System Components enabled for regulating raise service (raise-enabled).
+RNEF Raise non-enabled factor.
+Assigned to Appropriately Metered System Components that either are not raise-enabled or that cannot be raise-enabled.
+Reference Trajectory A pre-determined trajectory for a scheduled generating unit, or a forecast for a semi-scheduled generating unit.
+Region Demand Forecast Error Base demand at generating unit terminals minus the ex-post demand calculated as a 5-minute least-squares best-fit straight line through the measured values of the regional demand measured at generating unit terminals.
 Regulation FCAS Regulating lower service and regulating raise service (the same meaning as regulation services in the NER).
-RAMPF Regional Aggregate Market Participation Factor (see clause 8.3) RR Regulating requirement RRN Regional reference node RSPD The power system demand for a region averaged over the sample period as determined by the EMS. settlement factor Factor calculated over the settlement period system component Any part of the power system that is not a generating unit , for instance an interconnector or region .
+RAMPF Regional Aggregate Market Participation Factor (see section 8.3) RR Regulating requirement RRN Regional reference node REPD The power system demand for a region averaged over the sample period as determined by EMS.
+Settlement Factor Factor calculated over the settlement period System Component Any part of the power system that is not a generating unit , for instance an interconnector or region .
 SCADA Supervisory control and data acquisition system.
-T 4-second time TPSD The total power system demand averaged over the sample period as determined by EMS TI trading interval
+T 4-second time TAPSD The total power system demand averaged over the sample period as determined by EMS TI trading interval